LucasEGA/Learning_stuff/Radom/Plotting/Logistic_map/README.md

 - chaos theory
 - cryptography

-(Text was writte with AI, just in case I want I am interested)
+(Text was writte with AI, just in case I am interested)